 In a world in which IT departments are stretched thin and many IT professionals wear multiple hats, cloud automation has some readily apparent benefits:

-#1 Fewer errors – When repetitive, menial tasks are automated, there is less room for human error in the process, e.g., forgetting to do a backup.
+- Fewer errors – When repetitive tasks are automated there is less room for human error in the process, e.g., forgetting to do a backup.

-#3 Tighter security – By automating a response, an organization can reduce the time it takes to contain a data breach.
-According to the Ponemon Institute’s 2018 Cost of a Data Breach Report, the mean time to contain a breach (MTTC) was 69 days.
-However, those organizations with an MTTC < 30 days spent over $1 million less on remediation than those with a MTTC > 30 days.
+- Tighter security – By automating a response, an organization can reduce the time it takes to contain a data breach.
+According to the Ponemon Institute’s 2018 Cost of a Data Breach Report, the meantime to contain a breach (MTTC) was 69 days.
+However, those organizations with an MTTC < 30 days spent over $1 million less on remediation than those with an MTTC > 30 days.

 Evaluating Cloud Automation Tools